Summary

 • VLOOKUP is not case-sensitive.

-• Range_lookup controls the match mode.
+• Range_lookup controls matching.
 FALSE = exact, TRUE = approximate (default).

 • If range_lookup is omitted or TRUE: